acruzgarcia/OMIEData/README.md

 ## Examples:

-A very simple example to download hourly electricity prices and loads:
+A very simple example to download hourly electricity prices and demand:

 ```python
 import datetime as dt